joshschmelzle/lazywriter/README.md

 # lazywriter
-An output stream that prints text to a console in a typewriter fashion.
-Inspired by various text based games.
+An output stream that prints text to a console in a typewriter fashion :outbox_tray: :musical_keyboard: :flags: :computer:.
+Inspired by various text based games :space_invader: :video_game:.

 # requirements